EIrwin/stubble/README.md

 }
 ```

-Finally, we can start our stubby server by simply running the command
+Finally, we can start our stubble server by simply running the command

-`go run stubby.go`
+`go run stubble.go`

 ## Samples
 To run the samples in `/samples`, perform the following steps